AdamBanham/the-scheme-simpn/readme.md

 For my personal peference, it initially felt like I was always writing the plumbing for my modeling rather than declaratively denoting the steps.
 So I made some helper classes in [bpmn.py](./bpmn.py) to make my life a bit easier.
-I might take these a step further and have a single wrapper class and introduce a type name to make it happen once I have gone through all the prototypes from `simpn.prototypes` related to BPMN.
+I took these a step further and have a single wrapper class by introducing a type name which routes to correct helper classes, these in turn are wrappers around the `simpn.prototypes` related to BPMN.

 ### Aesthetics

-When working with the intial examples from simpn, I found myself fighting with the plumbing of setting up a simulation.
+When working with the initial examples from simpn, I found myself fighting with the plumbing of setting up a simulation.
 Perphas there was also a large amount of my personal perferences for functional or declarative paradigms influencing these statements as well, but I wanted to simplify writing/reading simulations.

 An example of an as-is set of instructions to make a simulation for a single task consists of the following